-Latest TRP Ratings: Choti Sardarni Jumps To 6th Spot; Yeh Rishtey Hain Pyaar Ke Out Of TRP Race
+Latest TRP Ratings: Choti Sardarni Jumps To 6th Spot; Yeh Rishtey Hain Pyaar Ke Out Of The Race

 Bigg Boss 13

 Bigg Boss 13 grand premiere has managed to occupy the 13th spot with 2.7 ratings.
-The weekday episodes has garnered 1.5 ratings.
+The weekday episodes have garnered 1.5 ratings.

 Ratings Of Popular Shows Of Star Plus